Elementary & Middle School Students

 • Chair positions within their school clubs

-To be nominated during the annual student elections, students fundraise within the $25–$250 range.
-A nomination thresholds chart helps families see which roles correspond to each level.
+To be nominated during the quarterly club elections and annual national student elections, students fundraise within the $25–$250 range.
+Visit the Student Governmentpage to explore nomination thresholds for various leadership roles.

 • Early involvement fosters: